PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_service.html.markdown

 * `event_action` - (Optional) sets whether the resulting alert status is trigger or resolve.
 Allowed values are: `trigger`, `resolve`
 * `variables` - (Optional) Populate variables from event payloads and use those variables in other event actions.
   * `name` - (Required) The name of the variable
   * `path` - (Required) Path to a field in an event, in dot-notation.
 This supports both PagerDuty Common Event Format [PD-CEF](https://support.pagerduty.com/docs/pd-cef) and non-CEF fields.
 Eg: Use `event.summary` for the `summary` CEF field.
-Use raw_event.fieldname to read from the original event `fieldname` data.
+Use `raw_event.fieldname` to read from the original event `fieldname` data.
+You can use any valid [PCL path](https://developer.pagerduty.com/docs/ZG9jOjM1NTE0MDc0-pcl-overview#paths).
   * `type` - (Required) Only `regex` is supported
   * `value` - (Required) The Regex expression to match against.
 Must use valid [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) syntax.
 * `extractions` - (Optional) Replace any CEF field or Custom Details object field using custom variables.
-  * `template` - (Optional) A value that will be used to populate the `target` field.
-The configuration can include variables extracted from the payload by using string interpolation.
-Eg: If you have defined a variable called `hostname` you can set extraction `template` to `High CPU on variables.hostname server` to use the variable in extraction.
-This field can be ignored for `regex` based replacements.
   * `target` - (Required) The PagerDuty Common Event Format [PD-CEF](https://support.pagerduty.com/docs/pd-cef) field that will be set with the value from the `template` or based on `regex` and `source` fields.
+  * `template` - (Optional) A string that will be used to populate the `target` field.
+You can reference variables or event data within your template using double curly braces.
+For example:
+     * Use variables named `ip` and `subnet` with a template like: `{{variables.ip}}/{{variables.subnet}}`
+     * Combine the event severity & summary with template like: `{{event.severity}}:{{event.summary}}`
-  * `regex` - (Optional) The conditions that need to be met for the extraction to happen.
-Must use valid [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) syntax.
-This field can be ignored for `template` based replacements.
+  * `regex` - (Optional) A [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) that will be matched against field specified via the `source` argument.
+If the regex contains one or more capture groups, their values will be extracted and appended together.
+If it contains no capture groups, the whole match is used.
+This field can be ignored for `template` based extractions.
-  * `source` - (Optional) Field where the data is being copied from.
-Must be a PagerDuty Common Event Format [PD-CEF](https://support.pagerduty.com/docs/pd-cef) field.
-This field can be ignored for `template` based replacements.
+  * `source` - The path to the event field where the `regex` will be applied to extract a value.
+You can use any valid [PCL path](https://developer.pagerduty.com/docs/ZG9jOjM1NTE0MDc0-pcl-overview#paths) like `event.summary` and you can reference previously-defined variables using a path like `variables.hostname`.
+This field can be ignored for `template` based extractions.

 ### Catch All (`catch_all`) supports the following:
 * `actions` - (Required) These are the actions that will be taken to change the resulting alert and incident. `catch_all` supports all actions described above for `rules` _except_ `route_to` action.